 Ministry of Finance no 5254a - d, Einkommensteuerrichtlinien 2000).
 If the stipend/scholarship is paid to an employee, it is in general taxable.
-If the stipend/scholarship is paid to a self-employed personthus, if it is outside of an employment relationship - and exceeds the amount of the Austrian maximum study grant for self-providers (Höchststudienbeihilfe für Selbsterhalter nach § 27 des Studienförderungsgesetzes 1992), which amounts to EUR 8,580 per year (2021), then it is taxable too.
-This means that up to this amount a stipend/scholarship which is paid directly to the researcher and not based on an employment contract is tax-free.
+If the stipend/scholarship is paid to a self-employed personthus, if it is outside of an employment relationship - and exceeds the amount of the Austrian maximum study grant for self-providers (Höchststudienbeihilfe für Selbsterhalter nach § 27 des Studienförderungsgesetzes 1992), then it is taxable, too.
+In 2024, this study grant amounts to EUR 12,408 per year until for students until the age of 27, and to EUR 12,864 per year beyond the age of 27.
+This means that up to this amount, a stipend/scholarship paid directly to the researcher and not based on an employment contract is tax-free.

-A stipend is also tax-free if it is awarded to foster science and research in Austria, under the condition that it is outside from an employment relation or a relevant self-employment (income higher than EUR 11,000 per year).
-(See for the tax exemption section 3 paragraph 1 number 3 ITA in the course of self-employment and number 33 of the wage tax guidelines/Lohnsteuerrichtlinien 2022).
+A stipend is also tax-free if it is awarded to foster science and research in Austria, under the condition that it is outside from an employment relation or a relevant self-employment (income higher than EUR 11,693 per year).
+(See for the tax exemption section 3 paragraph 1 number 3 ITA in the course of self-employment and number 33 of the wage tax guidelines/Lohnsteuerrichtlinien 2024).